 - Proper room for the foster child.

 Once placed in foster care, children might only stay there a short time.
 Then, they might go back to the biological parents.
 They could also go to relatives or a different home.
-Foster care systems are designed to bridge the gap to long-term placements.
-Those destinations can be adoption or with family.
-They’re not supposed to stay there long but some end up doing so.
+Foster care systems are designed to bridge the gap to long-term adoption placements.
+Foster kids are not supposed to stay in the placement home long but some end up spending years there.
 Many states give financial reimbursement to foster parents for foster care costs.

 The Problem of Foster Abuse

 How are they abused?
 It depends on the situation.
 We generally see physical, mental, and sexual abuse.
 There can be other kinds too.
 The key is to pay attention and listen to the children.
-They’ll tell you a lot if you just watch.
-Normally, someone close to the kid is the abuser.
+They’ll tell you a lot if you watch.
+Usually, someone close to the kid is the abuser.
 Think about the parents, their significant others, or others living there.
-While a random visitor might be the offender, that’s not normally the case.
+While a random visitor might be the offender, that’s not usually the case.

 Foster abuse is a particularly offensive problem.
 That’s true because it happens to kids who already have seen hard times.
 They’re sent to foster care for protection.
 Abuse is the polar opposite of that.
 Thus, it’s important to spot it and call it out.
 The next section shows you how you can help if you suspect foster care abuse or neglect.
 If you have questions, be sure to call us.
 We can help you figure out what to do.
 These situations are tricky.
 We’ll walk you through it!